-The practical steps to help quiet the mind and achieve deep concentration are described in this article.
-Although the article is called meditation for beginners the steps described are practiced by meditators at all levels.
-When you become proficient with meditation you will be able to reach calm focused states of mind effortlessly.
+Even though the article is called meditation for beginners, the steps described are practiced by meditators at all levels.
+When you become proficient at meditation you will be able to reach calm focused states of mind effortlessly.

 Please keep in mind that the most important points are actually very simple, just observe the mind and breath.
 There is more detail in this article simply so you will understand the subtler points of meditation.
 If you would rather have just the essentials then please feel free to watch the video below and dive right in to your meditation.
 If you would like a more detailed explanation then please read on after the video.